 When lab results for thyroid function come back as “normal,” it’s easy to assume that everything is functioning well.
 However, there are several different reasons these results can be misleading.

-The green smoothie fad has taken the world by storm, with everyone from staunch vegans to Paleo people hopping on the kale-and-spinach-laden beverage bandwagon.
-While green smoothies have gained a reputation for being extremely healthy, these drinks have a dark side that few people are aware of.
-Read on to learn about the health problems associated with the “over-enthusiastic” consumption of green smoothies and why drinking these beverages regularly may not be conducive to optimal health.
+The green smoothie fad has taken the world by storm, but these drinks have a dark side that people aren’t aware of.
+Learn about why these beverages may not be conducive to optimal health.

 Do you have high cholesterol?
 Are you concerned about your heart health?
-You might want to get your thyroid checked out.
+Get your thyroid tested.
 Thyroid hormones play a major role in lipid metabolism and are one of the major causes of high cholesterol.
-Read on to learn more.